-- Review instructions for IHI Open School course on NYU Brightspace. - (Individual) Assignment #1 - Article Review, based on required reading.
-One Page: "What is Quality Improvement and How Can it Transform Healthcare?" - o DUE: February 9, 2022
+- Review instructions for IHI Open School course on NYU Classes.
+INSTRUCTIONS WILL BE POSTED AS SOON AS AVAILABLE, PRIOR TO WEEK 2 - (Individual) Assignment #1 - Article Review, based on required reading.
+One Page: "What is Quality Improvement and How Can it Transform Healthcare?" - DUE: February 8, 2023

-Module 2, Week 2: February 2
+Module 2, Week 2: February 1

 - How do we improve?

 - Differences between Quality Improvement and Quality Assurance

-- · Teams organized
+- Teams organized

 - Chapter 1 in The Improvement Guide, G. Langley, R. Moen, Kevin Nolan, et al. 2nd edition.
-2009; pp 15-25 - Provost L, Bennett B. What's your theory?
-Driver diagram serves as tool for building and testing theories for improvement opens in new window.
-Quality Progress.
-2015 Jul:36-43 - IHI Module QI 101: Introduction to Healthcare Improvement
+2009; pp 15-25 - IHI Module QI 101: Introduction to Healthcare Improvement

-• IOM 2001 Exec summary, Crossing the Quality Chasm: A New Health System for the 21st Century.
+IOM 2001 Exec summary, Crossing the Quality Chasm: A New Health System for the 21st Century.